 These loans have potential weaknesses that deserve close attention.
 These potential weaknesses, if left uncorrected, may affect the repayment of the loan, and thus increase credit risk to the Bank.
-Minimum provisioning on the amount at risk is 5%.

 Some of their basic characteristics are:

 - Loans with missing collateral folders and documents including but not limited to title papers, mortgage instruments, and promissory notes. - Loans to firms not supported by Board Resolutions authorizing the borrowing. - Loans with no credit investigation report. - Loans with no latest income tax returns and/or latest audited financial statements. - Loans whose repayment may be endangered by economic or market conditions. - Loans to borrowers whose properties securing the loan (previously well secured by collateral) have declined in value with other adverse information. - Loans past due for more than 30 days up to 90 days.